 3. Recordings of any groups you have directed (audio or video)

-6. Discuss your background and understanding of vocal pedagogy as it pertains to singing jazz, and the ways that may be similar to or distinct from classical voice pedagogy.
+4. A brief written statement regarding your background and understanding of vocal pedagogy as it pertains to singing jazz, and the ways that it is similar to or distinct from classical voice pedagogy.

 5. A brief written statement related to non-performance-related skills or expertise that you possess, i.e. sound reinforcement, office software, computer music notation, graphic design, social media.

-NOTE: Please put these supporting materials in an online location (Dropbox or another cloud-based site) with a document that includes an index and description of the materials, and send us a link to its location no less than one week prior to your audition date.
+NOTE: Please put the supporting materials listed above in an online location (Dropbox, Google Drive, or another cloud-based site) with a document that includes an index and description of the materials.
 Hard copies (CD, DVD, printed pages) will be not be accepted.

 What is the deadline for submitting my application?

 Preference will be given to applications received by the first Monday in December, but we will continue to receive and review incoming applications until February 1.
 Since our admission process is highly competitive, it's definitely to your advantage to complete and submit your application as early as possible.

 There’s no way I could afford to attend college without a scholarship; can I do anything extra in my application to stand out, or sing extra songs?